Jordon Scrinko

 Can you use your loft as a room?

-Yes, you can use your loft as a room, but it’s important to carefully consider the structural changes and costs involved in converting it.
-Date and time.
+Yes, you can use your loft as a room, but it's important to carefully consider the structural changes and costs associated with a loft conversion.

 What is the difference between a loft and a room?